Data briefs, reports and other publications on alcohol and drug use topics.

 People at highest risk for HIV infection may be able to secure a free HIV test through the Comprehensive Care Clinics (Vermont providers of HIV specialty care) or through the Community Health Center of Burlington (a Federally Qualified Health Center)...

-We support free HIV testing at a range of community sites.
-These sites also offer referral and links to prevention interventions that may help you stop the spread of HIV.
-People who are sexually active may receive referrals to STD...
+We support free HIV and HCV testing at a range of community sites.
+People who are sexually active may receive referrals to other STI testing.
+Although some locations offer drop-in testing, we suggest contacting the sites ahead of time to...

 Vermonters aged 18-25 have among the highest heroin use rates in the country.
 Most people who use heroin have misused prescription pain relievers.